MichaelCurrin/code-cookbook/recipes/ci-cd/github-actions/workflows/check-links/html-proofer.md

     - Take out the `gem install GEM_NAME` step.
     - Change the _Check for broken links_ step to be `bundle exec htmlproofer ARGS`.
 - The tool prints `stdout` as a count of URLs and files (a few lines only).
 The `stdout` content is the actually check breakdown, which can very long.
 - This example persists the checker log as an uploaded file.
-This makes it easier to view rather than as a part of the long workflow log.
-Note that using `&>` will send both `stdout` and `stderr`, while using `&2` will send only `stderr`.
+    - This makes it easier to view rather than as a part of the long workflow log.
+    - Note that using `&>` will send both `stdout` and `stderr` to the file log (and print nothing in the workflow log), while using `2>` will send only the URL checks on `stderr` to the file log and still print a summary numbers in the workflow log.
-- The article's recommended setting was to use [continue-on-error][].
-This is so that the check step doesn't stop the next from running.
+- A recommended setting was to use [continue-on-error][].
+    - This is so that the check step doesn't stop the next from running.
 This would swallow any fatal errors like bad flags, instead of aborting the build.

 [continue-on-error]: https://docs.github.com/en/actions/reference/workflow-syntax-for-github-actions#jobsjob_idstepscontinue-on-error